There are many things to notice in this picture, but perhaps what stands out are the things you wouldn’t normally notice.

 This should be wrong since a bare tin roof could scorch the ones living here when the sun heats it up.
 But again, it is just right for this family because in the Philippines, it could rain anytime and any kind of roof covering is very helpful.

 How about the cute girl in the white dress?
-Her name is Sarah and she is a sponsored child.
+Her name is Sarah and she is a sponsored through our Child Sponsorship Development Program.
 I’m sure you noticed her since she is the main subject in the photo.

 You might be wondering why she is wearing a beautiful dress at home.
 She is so cute in her new dress and there’s definitely nothing wrong with that.
 But why is she wearing it at home with nowhere to go?